Carbon monoxide: Industrial production

 Other similar "synthesis gases" can be obtained from natural gas and other fuels.

 Carbon monoxide can also be produced by high-temperature electrolysis of carbon dioxide with solid oxide electrolyzer cells.
 One method developed at DTU Energy uses a cerium oxide catalyst and does not have any issues of fouling of the catalyst.

-2 → 2 CO + O2

 Carbon monoxide is also a byproduct of the reduction of metal oxide ores with carbon, shown in a simplified form as follows: